 Federal Work Study Program (FWS)

 Priority for participating in the FWS Program is given to students demonstrating the greatest need.
 This is a federally funded program and is only available to students receiving grant aid from the College.
-On- and off-campus jobs are arranged through Career Development.
+On- and off-campus jobs are arranged through the Office of Student Employment Services.